 Violations of the Family and Medical Leave Act

 Passed in 1993, the federal Family and Medical Leave Act (FMLA) requires employers with 50 or more employees to provide job protection, unpaid leave, and continuation of benefits to qualified workers who need time away from work to tend to certain family matters.
 This includes maternity leave, paternity leave, or a serious personal or family illness.
+If your employer has violated the FMLA requirements contact our FMLA Lawyer for help right away.

 FMLA allows parents to take unpaid time off from work if a child is hospitalized or being treated for a serious health condition.
 In addition, the FMLA states that individuals may take unpaid time away from work for any illness that requires them or another family member to receive “a regimen of continuing treatment.”

-We work with clients in Baton Rouge, New Orleans, Lafayette, and throughout the region on the full scope of employment law matters.
+Our FMLA lawyer works with clients in Baton Rouge, New Orleans, Lafayette, and throughout the region on the full scope of employment law matters.

 Under FMLA guidelines, an individual may be away from work for only a few hours as needed or he or she may be away for as long as 12 weeks in a single 12-month period.